 Heritage significance Explanation Highest Sites of international importance, including: • World Heritage Sites.
-High Site of National importance, including: Medium Sites of Regional/local importance, including: Low Sites of minor importance or with little of the asset remaining to justify a higher importance.
+High Site of National importance, including: Scheduled Monuments; Category A Listed Buildings; Gardens and Designed Landscapes included on the national inventory; Designated Battlefields; and Non-designated assets of equivalent significance.
+Medium Sites of Regional/local importance, including: Category B and C Listed Buildings; Some Conservation Areas; and Non-designated assets of equivalent significance.
+Low Sites of minor importance or with little of the asset remaining to justify a higher importance.
 None Sites that are of no heritage significance.
 Unknown Further information is required to assess the significance of these assets.